Already overseas and forgot to buy travel insurance before you left?

 Can I buy travel insurance if I’m already abroad?

-Whether you’re a classic procrastinator and forgot, or if your travel plans have changed: the good news is you can probably get travel insurance coverage for the remainder of your trip.
+Whether you’re a classic procrastinator and forgot, or if your travel plans have changed: the good news is you can probably get travel insurance when already abroad for the remainder of your trip.
 Even better, the coverage you get will likely be similar to a policy you’d have purchased before you left.

 This is important: No matter which policy you buy, you won’t be covered for injuries or accidents that happened before you buy your policy.
 So waiting until you’re on the way to the hospital isn’t the best time to buy travel insurance.

 Not all travel insurance companies offer travel insurance if you’re already out of the country.
-In fact, the majority of them require that you haven’t already left on your trip.
+In fact, many require that you haven’t already left on your trip.
 That said, there are some companies that let you get travel insurance after departure.

 If you get sick or have an accident during this waiting period, you likely won’t be covered.
 Insurance companies add this waiting period to protect themselves from fraud from people who’ve gotten sick or injured, and then buy insurance to cover the now existing injury or illness.